A framework for generating test suites from external configuration files.

 The first four lines are needed to identify the current directory, where the test configuration file resides.

 Note that pyutilib.th is imported as unittest, which reminds the user that this is a unittest extension package.
 (Specifically, this package contains hooks needed to dynamically add functions as test methods in test suites.)

 The pyutilib.autotest packages is imported so the create_test_suites function can be executed.
 The arguments to this function are the test configuration file, and the global dictionary.

 Finally, unittest.main() is executed, as in any unittest module.
 Tests can be executed using standard unittest command-line options.
-One extension to this behavior is the use of the PYUTILIB_AUTOTEST_CATEGORIES or PYUTILIB_UNITTEST_CATEGORIES environmental variables; if one of these is specified, then pyutilib.autotest assumes that this data contains a comma-separated list of categories that are used to select the test suites that are constructed.
-Specifically, if a test suite contains one of the specified test categories, then it will be executed.
+One extension to this behavior is the use of the PYTHON_AUTOTEST_CATEGORIES environmental variable; if this is specified, then pyutilib.autotest assumes that this is a comma-separated list of categories that are used to select the test suites that are constructed.

 The pyutilib_test_driver Command